NatashaBishop/django-marketplace/production-ready -docker/DockerfileExplained.md

 ENV PYTHONDONTWRITEBYTECODE=1
 ENV PYTHONUNBUFFERED=1
+These two lines are Dockerfile environment variable settings, and they control Python’s runtime behavior inside the container:

+    ENV PYTHONDONTWRITEBYTECODE=1
+    This tells Python not to generate .pyc files (compiled bytecode) when importing modules.
+It keeps the container filesystem cleaner and avoids unnecessary writes, which is useful in Docker where persistence of those files isn’t needed.

+    ENV PYTHONUNBUFFERED=1
+    This forces Python to run in unbuffered mode, meaning output is written directly to the terminal or log without being buffered.
+In practice, it ensures that logs appear immediately in Docker’s output stream instead of being delayed, which is important for debugging and monitoring.
 ```
 We are in the project root, but working in another /app derectory
 Setting the current working directory inside the container to /app: